 Document the decision to omit centerline rumble strips in a Design Analysis, when that decision is outside of the policy provided in this section (see Chapter 300.)

-Exhibit 1600-3 Design Clear Zone Inventory Form

-See: www.wsdot.wa.gov/design/support.htm for this form template in PDF, Word, or Excel spreadsheet.
-(PDF Shown Below) Remember, this form has 2 sides when copying.

-Front sheet

-Back sheet

 Chapter 1610 Traffic Barriers

 Chapter Organization: The first sections (Introduction and Barrier Impacts) present information to consider when deciding whether to install a barrier.
 The next section (General Barrier Design Considerations) contains guidance common to ALL barrier types, such as deflection distance, length of need and sight distance.
 The remaining sections present design information organized by specific barrier type (beam guardrail, cable barrier, etc.).